shubhamjain31/BlogPress/README.md

 In this project, Some basic functionality that I have added:
 - Users has to login first as well as new users have to signup.
 - Registered users can write, delete and update a blog.
-- User can create a attractive profile to show others
+- User can create an attractive profile to show others.

 ## Technology:
 1) Front-End : HTML, CSS and JavaScript